-Valve operations, the opening and closing of flow valves, are common place at any oil and gas operation as these fixtures allow for pipelines to flow and stop as needed.
-The operators who perform these valve operations on a daily basis can be part of the highest risk group because of the high fluid pressure, hot fluid temperatures, hazardous chemicals they contain and the condition of each valve can be unknown making it a possibility something can go wrong at any time.
-In addition, valve operations can can be necessary for a variety of reasons throughout any given oil field, big or small, day or night, and every day of the year.
+Valve operations, the opening, and closing of flow valves are commonplace at any oil and gas operation as these fixtures allow for pipelines to flow and stop as needed.
+The operators who perform these valve operations on a daily basis can be part of the highest risk group because of the high fluid pressure, hot fluid temperatures, hazardous chemicals they contain, and the condition of each valve can be unknown making it a possibility something can go wrong at any time.
+In addition, valve operations can be necessary for a variety of reasons throughout any given oil field, big or small, day or night, and every day of the year.

-What are one of the higher risk dangers that can occur?
+What is one of the higher risk dangers that can occur?

 Who are the highest risk operators?

-In working with several of Chevron’s top teams, the requirements were clear; be light weight, provide sufficient leverage to open tight valves and meet the ergonomics needs for average user height and hand size.
-For the operators, there were a few items on their wish list too such as incorporate a spinner top handle for quicker turning of valve wheels, ensure the fork head could fit a lager variety of valve wheel sizes and is deep enough to use at all angles of access.
-There were field safety requirements such as being spark and corrosion resistant, plus have very little maintenance needs for long field use in rough conditions.
+In working with several of Chevron’s top teams, the requirements were clear; be lightweight, provide sufficient leverage to open tight valves, and meet the ergonomics needs for average user height and hand size.
+For the operators, there were a few items on their wish list too such as incorporating a spinner top handle for quicker turning of valve wheels, ensuring the forkhead could fit a larger variety of valve wheel sizes and is deep enough to use at all angles of access.
+There were field safety requirements such as being spark and corrosion-resistant, plus having very little maintenance needs for long field use in rough conditions.
 The Valve Speed Handle had to be designed and engineered to meet the toughest requirements in oil and gas operations.

 Built Oil Field Tough.

-After a strong team effort, IMP delivered in big way.
+After a strong team effort, IMP delivered in a big way.
 Once the new Valve Speed Handles were delivered, the operators were very impressed and eager to get them into the field for use.
 The Valve Speed Handle weighs just 3.6 pounds which is well below Chevron’s H.E.S and Certified Ergonomist expectations.
-Being light weight allows operators to maintain good body posture and decrease stress on the shoulder and neck areas during use.
+Being lightweight allows operators to maintain good body posture and decrease stress on the shoulder and neck areas during use.
 Our engineers reached the optimal balance of lever arm positioning and good body mechanics to provide the highest rotating leverage possible.
-The rubber hand grips and spinner knob top are manufactured to fit to the exact ergonomic specifications, which is great for operators while using safety gloves.
+The rubber handgrips and spinner knob top are manufactured to fit the exact ergonomic specifications, which is great for operators while using safety gloves.

 Reduce the Risk in These Common Situations: